 My son was looking forward to his graduation for months.
-He was so EXCITED to celebrate his small accomplishments and looked forward to sharing the experience with those he calls his friends.
+He was so EXCITED to celebrate his small accomplishments and looked forward to sharing the temporary stage and the experience with those he calls his friends.
 As the hype of this event continued he told me that he looked forward to all of the awards that would be distributed during the ceremony.
 I have no clue where he received this information from but he was aware that it was coming.
 I know my son isn’t where the State wants him to be academically, and probably not even where his teachers would prefer, but I don’t care.
 He is where I NEED him to be at this point and it’s okay.
 Being behind doesn’t mean that he hasn’t made some significant academic strides and that his progress should not be recognized.
 So I found myself asking, why shouldn’t every child receive an academic award?

 I know the parents of those children who receive this awards might say, “my child worked so hard and they really earned it!”
 Well, so did mine!
 Taking the smallest steps, my child made those strides which were developmentally appropriate for him and they shouldn’t go unrecognized….but they did.
 Again, educators aren’t trained properly in this area!
 I know I wasn’t!
 I learned about setting realistic goals and the value of awarding even tiny accomplishments through my son with ASD and I am so proud of it.
 I am proud that he has made me the detail-focused and compassionate person that I am now.
 I am non-judgmental because of him, I can admit (and be proud of) that!